mesonbuild/meson/docs/markdown/Rewriter.md

 all available information to the rewriter about the build target / function kwargs in question.

-The output format is guaranteed to be backwards compatible, but new keys may be added in the future.
+The output format is currently experimental and may change in the future.